 Well, all for now.
 Hope to see you around the bands.
 73, George

 My first grandchild - Jarek came in at 6lbs 10oz and is a real bundle of joy.
-He is 2 years old now and walking and giving grandpa a world of joy... what a bundle of energy and already showing interests in Papa's favorite hobby.
+He is 3 years old now and giving grandpa a world of joy... what a bundle of energy and already showing interests in Papa's favorite hobby.